 - Preheat oven to 350°.
 Prepare a baking sheet with foil, parchment paper, silicone mat, or nonstick baking spray.
 HINT: if you want to make sure the marshmallows stay intact while they bake - place them in the freezer now!
 This helps them not melt too much and "disappear" into the dough too much.
 This is optional - see the photos above for reference

-- In a small bowl combine flour, salt, & baking powder.
+- In a small bowl combine flour, salt, & baking soda.

 - In a large mixing bowl add the butter & both sugars.
 Using a hand mixer, cream together on medium for 1-2 minutes.